HaitaoMao/HaitaoMao.github.io/pages/Me.md

 I have won **The best short paper award in CIKM2021** as the first author.

 My current research interests lies primarily in understanding the blackbox of DNN (forward process) and the causality from a dataset generating process.
 <strong> I believe </strong>that all the techniques on solving generalization problem, for such as, contrastive learning, meta learning, domain generalization, sharing some similar assumption on the data generating process.
+(I think Matrix Factorization can be a good tool for solving the problem.)
-Revolving on this ultimate goal, I mainly study the following topics : **Causal discovery on graph-structured data and ranking data**, **Fundamental Research on Deep Learning** (Initialization strategy, Regularization method, Understanding with an unify view).
+Revolving on this ultimate goal, I mainly study the following topics : **Causal discovery and o.o.d problem on graph-structured data and ranking data**, **Fundamental Research on Deep Learning** (Initialization strategy, Regularization method, Understanding with an unify view).

 I enjoy my life more than research and I am certainly a heavy emotional person with sincerity, which is always thankful to those persons in my life through: relatives, teachers, leaders, precious friends.
 My interests majorly lies in singing (really good at it), long-distance running, playing guitar.
 I would like to try all kinds of sports in my spare time.